Dukagjini family: History

 Pal Dukagjini (died 1393) had five sons named Tanush (the Little), Progon, Pal (II), Andrea, and Gjon Dukagjini.
 Pal II Dukagjini was killed in 1402 in Dalmatia while he was returning from Venice; Progon died in 1394.
 In a later document, Tanush appears as an ally of Koja Zaharia and appears to have died somewhere before 1433.
 Andrea Dukagjini died in 1416, while his brother Gjon became a priest and appears to have died in 1446.

-Lekë Dukagjini had two sons, Progon and Tanush (Major) Dukagjini, and one daughter, Boša, who was married to Koja Zaharia.
-Progon Dukagjini married the girl of Karl Thopia and appears to have been killed in 1402 under Venetian service.
+Lekë Dukagjini had two sons, Progon and Tanush (Major) Dukagjini, and one daughter, Bosa Dukagjini, who was married to Koja Zaharia.
+Progon Dukagjini married Voisava Thopia, daughter of Karl Thopia, and appears to have been killed in 1402 under Venetian service.
 Tanush (Major) Dukagjini moved into Shkodër with his family, composed of two sons Pal and Lekë Dukagjini and two girls, of whom we only know one's name, Kale.
 In 1438, Tanush (Major) Dukagjini was interned in Padua and is not mentioned again in the chronicles.

 His little son, Lekë Dukagjini (born in 1420), did not play a great political role and is mentioned for the last time in 1451, as an enemy of Venice.
 His other son Pal Dukagjini (1411–1458) participated in the League of Lezhë and was an ally of Skanderbeg.
 On 21 October 1454, Alphonso V of Naples informed Skanderbeg that Pal Dukagjini sent his envoys and declared his loyalty and vassalage to the Kingdom of Naples.
 Based on that, Alphonso V awarded Pal Dukagjini with 300 ducats of annual provisions.

 Pal had four sons, Lekë, Nikollë, Progon, and Gjergj Dukagjini.

 The name of Gjergj Dukagjini is mentioned only once in historical sources, while his brother Progon died before 1471.
 The other two brothers, Lekë and Nikollë Dukagjini, left the country after the capture of Shkodër in 1479, going to Italy.
 They returned in 1481, trying to recapture their former territories from the Ottomans.
 One of their sons, Progon Dukagjini tried to do the same in 1501, but with little success.

 After the Dukagjini family left the League of Lezhë in 1450, together with Arianiti family, they concluded a peace with Ottoman Empire and started their actions against Skanderbeg.

 Some of the Dukagjinis seems to have fled to Venice along with other Venetians when they evacuated Shkodër, and a Luca Ducagini Duca di Pulato e dell stato Ducagino is recorded in Venice in 1506.